mcore1976/antispy-jammer/README.md

 03.2026 - added 18V Zener Diode 1N5355B between Gate/Source of the MOSFET IRFB4115.
 Mosfet IRFB4115 has only 20V of max allowed voltage Ugs.
 Now it should not break so fast.

 04.2026 - added Raspberry RP2040 / RP2035 jammer version without AD9833 module.
 This boards uses perfect PWM that is built in within RP2040 chip to generate the same signal as AD9833 in previous versions.
-This reduces the cost and improves reliability of the device ( I found many chinese AD9833 modules poor quality )
+This reduces the cost and improves reliability of the device ( I found many chinese AD9833 modules poor quality ).
+Added KICAD DESIGN files + GERBER files for the PCB (PCBWAY / JCLPCB ).

 IF YOU WANT TO INCREASE JAMMING CAPABILITY YOU MUST USE  AUDIO AMPLIFIER with ORIGINAL CHIP TPA3116D2 (MODULE XH-M542) WHICH GIVES 50WATT OF AUDIO POWER OR BETTER USE MOSFET DRIVER TC4420/IXDI614PI + MOSFET IRFB4115 + COILS  AND MORE TRANSDUCERS LIKE 40 PER AUDIO CHANNEL !